AverageMarcus/blog/src/posts/2021-08-10-job-hunting-hiring-during-a-pandemic.md

 I'm not sure how different the situation would be if I wasn't in this privileged position but I can't imagine it being pleasant.
 It's worth keeping in mind when you're hiring that you may be automatically excluding some quality candidates due to either dragging out the whole process or not being flexible enough.
 A "we embrace diversity" message at the bottom of your job spec isn't enough.

 If anyone is currently in the process of job hunting (or hiring) and wants to chat about any of this or just get some general advice I'm always happy to help where I can (though I'm far from an expert).
 Feel free to message me on [Twitter](https://twitter.com/Marcus_Noble_) (DMs open).

+## Bonus: Resources for those job hunting

+* [De-Coding the Technical Interview Process](https://technicalinterviews.dev/) by [Emma Bostian](https://twitter.com/EmmaBostian) fantastic book (although examples are web dev based) outlining a lot of what to expect in the interview process.
+* [Tech Interview Handbook](https://techinterviewhandbook.org/) - Wish I'd come across this sooner.
+Lots of great information (especially liking the [Questions to ask](https://techinterviewhandbook.org/questions-to-ask/) page) but does seem fairly USA centric.